NotEnoughTime22/WRO_Future_Engineers/README.md

     - `WRO_Future_Engineers_Colour2` is the code for the round with the blocks (Edit this)
     -  `WRO_Future_Engineers_MK5` is the code for the open challenge (Edit this)
   * `Library` contains each and every library used in the code.
+    - `Library/Evo.zip` is our library required to run our microcontroller, with other external libraries in the folder.
+    - `Library/Eternal_libraries` is a folder containing all necessary .zip libraries to be added to the Arduino IDE in order for EVERYTHING to function.